skypilot-org/skypilot/docs/source/examples/batch-inference.rst

 .. note::

-    We use R2 bucket for its no data egress fee, so we can easily scale out the inference to multiple regions/clouds without additional costs for data reading.
+    We use R2 bucket as it has no data egress fee, so we can easily scale out the inference to multiple regions/clouds without additional costs for data reading.

 .. _develop-inference-script: